rellimrebo/traffic-risk-estimator/README.md

 collision_reports_processed.csv: cleaned traffic_account_datasd.csv file that will be used in predictions.

+data_preprocessing.py: processing for the original dataset.

+data_statistic.ipynb: some data analysis for the dataset.

+person_veh_type_dictionary_datasd.csv: dictionary for person type and vehicle type.

 # How to run these scripts
 ## For data analysis: